merative/acd-containers/README.md

 # IBM Watson Annotator for Clinical Data Docs

-This project contains the docuemntation for IBM Watson Annotator for Clinical Data Container Edition.
+This project contains the documentation for IBM Watson Annotator for Clinical Data Container Edition.

 ## Contributing to Annotation for Clinical Data Container Edition documentation